alessandro89g/cpp_beautifier/README.md

 ## To be done

--  For now the methods with two or more modifiers get only the last one.
+-  the methods with two or more modifiers get only the last one.
+-  the methods with definition in the header are not recognized as methods